-NOTE: These positions are filled.
-Applications will be accepted in 2018 for the 2018-2019 terms.
-For information on the amount of travel associated with these positions, check out the meeting schedule below, which reflects the current appointees' anticipated schedule of activities.
+NOTE: Applications are now being accepted for the 2018-2019 term.
+For information on the amount of travel associated with these positions, check out the meeting schedule below.

 Bring the resident perspective to a commission, and work on issues important to AAFP members.

 Time commitment away from medical school: Approximately seven days (includes weekends) for travel and attendance at meetings

 Funding: Travel covered according to AAFP Travel Policy.
 A per diem covers expenses to travel to and attend the meeting, including lodging and food.

 The scope of work of the Commission on Continuing Professional Development (COCPD) includes American Academy of Family Physicians (AAFP) continuing medical education (CME) accreditation (of various categories); development, presentation, maintenance and refinement of existing and novel CME/continuing professional development (CPD) delivery methods and modalities; CME/CPD aspects of Maintenance of Certification (MOC) and Maintenance of Licensure (MOL); performance improvement CME (PI-CME); AAFP CME curricular framework and AAFP Assembly CME/CPD (oversight planning and evaluation of all CME offered as part of the AAFP Assembly.)
 It is composed of a chair, 16 active members, one resident member, one student member and one chapter executive.
 The commission has two subcommittees: Assembly Learning and Credit Systems and Compliance.